cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 :::

+NMRium has a live function.
+If you edit the raw data, you can see the changes directly.
+The changes are only saved when you click on the **Apply** button.
+If you want to hide the live function, uncheck the **Live** function above the workspace.
+This function is also available for many other NMRium functions.

 ### Phase correction

 Click the icon **Phase correction** to the left of the spectrum.
 You can choose between manual and automatic phase correction.